All About Tendinopathy

 If you are wanting to return to your sport or running safely, it is important to have your individual situation assessed.
 A tailored and progressive rehab program is required, alongside a gradual return to sport, to successfully recover from tendinopathies.

 There are many adjunct treatments including shockwave therapy and corticosteroid injections.
 It has been found however that multiple corticoid injections can weaken tendon structure, leading to a risk of tendon rupture.
-Shockwave therapy, although may provide initial symptom relief, on its own, it is not effective in increasing the capacity and performance, your tendon often resulting in reinjury and further degeneration when returning to sport.
+Shockwave therapy, provides initial symptom relief and can be effective, when combined with an appropriate rehabilitation loading program, at increasing the capacity of your tendon, therefore aiding a return to play.

 If you’re needing assistance in the management of a potential tendinopathy injury, see us in the clinic to get back on track.